 SoftBank Vision Fund head's pay doubled last year despite massive losses

-TOKYO, May 29 (Reuters) - SoftBank Vision Fund's head, Rajeev Misra, saw his total pay for the past business year more than double to roughly $15 million, even as the fund's underperformance pushed SoftBank to a record operating loss of some $13 billion.
+TOKYO, May 29 (Reuters) - SoftBank Vision Fund's head, Rajeev Misra, saw his total pay for the past business year more than double to 1.6 billion yen ($15 million), even as the fund's underperformance pushed SoftBank to a record $13 billion operating loss.

-The 1.6 billion yen amount includes basic pay and other compensation, a group filing showed.

 The figure was second only to renumeration for SoftBank Group Corp 9984.T Chief Operating Officer Marcelo Claure, which rose 17% to 2.1 billion yen.

-While offering big pay packets to foreign executives, compensation for CEO Masayoshi Son was 209 million yen, a 9% decline compared to a year earlier.
+While offering big pay packets to foreign executives, compensation for CEO Masayoshi Son was 209 million yen, a 9% decline compared to a year earlier, a SoftBank filing showed.

-SoftBank's massive annual operating loss was largely due an $18 billion shortfall at the Saudi-backed Vision Fund which has seen investments in startups like office sharing firm WeWork and ride-hailing app operator Uber Technologies Inc UBER.N flounder.
+SoftBank's massive annual operating loss was largely due to an $18 billion shortfall at the $100 billion Vision Fund, which has seen investments in startups like office sharing firm WeWork and ride-hailing app operator Uber Technologies Inc UBER.N flounder.

+Together with Mitsubishi UFJ Financial Group Inc 8306.T and Sumitomo Mitsui Financial Group Inc 8316.T, borrowing climbed by more than 1 trillion yen to 2.45 trillion yen.

+SoftBank's deteriorating performance has forced Son into a programme of asset sales, including a 1.25 trillion yen monetization of Alibaba BABA.N shares, to fund buybacks and shore up the group's balance sheet.

-Son told an earnings presentation in May that tech unicorns had plunged into the "valley of the coronavirus" but a smaller number of the tech companies would make it.
+Earlier this month Son told investors in May that tech unicorns have plunged into the "valley of the coronavirus".

 ((sam.nussey@tr.com; https://twitter.com/SamNusseyRTRS; +81345632760;))